 CMS believes that by reducing burden on providers and focusing quality improvement on key areas across payers, quality of care can be improved for patients more effectively and efficiently.

-To develop the core measure sets the Collaborative split into workgroups and reviewed measures currently in use by CMS and health plans as well as measures endorsed by NQF for the individual measure sets.
-Based on this review and discussion the workgroups identified a consensus core set for the selected clinical areas.
-This consensus core set was further discussed by all Collaborative members before being finalized.
-Additionally, the Collaborative developed a framework of aims and principles that informed the selection of core measure sets.
+To develop the core measure sets, the CQMC is split into workgroups and reviews measures currently in use by CMS and health plans as well as measures endorsed by the CBE for the individual measure sets.
+Based on this review and discussion, the workgroups identified a consensus core set for the selected clinical areas.
+This consensus core set was further discussed by all CQMC members before being finalized.
+Additionally, the CQMC developed a framework of aims and principles that informed the selection of core measure sets.

-CMS is already using measures from the each of the core sets.
-Using the notice and public comment rule-making process, CMS also intends to implement new core measures across applicable Medicare quality programs as appropriate, while eliminating redundant measures that are not part of the core set.
+CMS is already using measures from each of the core sets.
+Using the notice and public comment rulemaking process, CMS also intends to implement new core measures across applicable Medicare and Medicaid quality programs as appropriate, while eliminating redundant measures that are not part of the core set.
 Commercial health plans are rolling out the core measures as part of their contract cycle.

-Ongoing monitoring by the Collaborative of the use of these measures will enable modifications of measure sets, as needed and based on lessons learned, including minimizing unintended consequences and selection of new measures as better measures become available.
+Ongoing monitoring by the CQMC of the use of these measures will enable modifications of measure sets, as needed, and based on lessons learned, including minimizing unintended consequences and selection of new measures as better measures become available.